Memo No. 11

 - Violation of University policies concerning illegal drugs and the use of alcohol

 Probation is issued to a student deemed negligent, upon the recommendation of the faculty, in meeting the department’s professional, personal, and/or academic expectations, or when the student’s behavior is disruptive to the PATP learning environment or productions.
-Probationary status negates casting assignments during the probationary period.
+Probationary status may impact casting and teaching assignments.
 A student may petition the faculty for a re-evaluation in writing.
 Should a student wish to appeal the probation, the request must be made in writing (letter) and addressed to the Head of the PATP.

 If behaviors and/or coursework do not improve to the satisfaction of the faculty during the probationary period, the student will be placed on Final Probation for the following quarter.
 At the end of the Final Probation quarter, the faculty will decide whether the student is returned to good standing, or recommended for dismissal.
 The final decision for dismissal rests with the Head of the PATP.